+All cnidarians are characterized by bearing nematocysts used primarily for defense and prey capture.
+The patterns we revealed in siphonophores may reflect more general patterns in the evolution of nematocysts across cnidarians.
+Siphonophore tentilla are unique in many ways, but also bear similarities to other structures found in other cnidarians.
+For example, many anemones bear specialized, nematocyst-laden filaments named acontia, which they use for defense and territorial competition (Shick 2012).
+These filaments also carry tightly packed, extremely elongated nematocysts (mastigophores and isorhizas).
+This extreme elongation may have also arisen as an adaptation to pack a higher number of nematocysts in a small space.
+While siphonophore nematocyst elongation may be an outlier among Medusozoa, similar morphologies can be commonly found across Actiniaria and Hexacorallia.
+These morphological shifts may also involve changes to the discharge mechanisms and nematocyst function.
+Answering these questions requires further research on the discharge mechanics of nematocysts beyond model organisms like Hydra.
+As shown in Figure 3, siphonophores bear a large variety of nematocyst types and subtypes.
+Different heteroneme subtypes vary widely in shaft and filament complexity, ranging from the simplest mastigophores to the 3-spined stenoteles or the double-bulged birhopaloids.
+However, the functional differences between these subtypes is still poorly known.
+Further research is necessary to fully comprehend the evolutionary and ecological implications of these transitions in nematocyst subtype.

 Generating hypotheses on siphonophore feeding ecology – One motivation for our research is to understand the links between prey-capture tools and diets so we can generate hypotheses about the diets of predators based on morphological characteristics.
 Indeed, our discriminant analyses were able to distinguish between different siphonophore diets based on morphological characters alone.
 The models produced by these analyses generated testable predictions about the diets of many species for which we only have morphological data of their tentacles.
 For example, the unique tentilla morphology of Frillagalma is predicted to render a generalist diet, or one of the undescribed deep-sea physonect species examined is predicted to be a fish specialist, which is congruent with its close phylogenetic relationship to other piscivorous physonects.
 While the limited dataset used here is informative for generating tentative hypotheses, the empirical dietary data are still scarce and insufficient to cast robust predictions.
-This reveals the need to extensively characterize siphonophore diets and feeding habits.
-In future work, we will test these ecological hypotheses and validate these models by directly characterizing the diets of some of those siphonophore species.
+In future work, we will test these ecological hypotheses and validate these models by directly characterizing the diets and feeding habits of some of those siphonophore species.
 Predicting diet using morphology is a powerful tool to reconstruct food web topologies from community composition alone.
 In many of the ecological models found in the literature, interactions among the oceanic zooplankton have been treated as a black box (Mitra 2009).
 The ability to predict such interactions, including those of siphonophores and their prey, will enhance the taxonomic resolution of nutrient-flow models constructed from plankton community composition data.

 Acknowledgements